 The cost of domiciliary care in your own home can be expensive if you are funding it entirely yourself.
-See our article ‘How much does it cost to have a carer?’ and link to relevant content on the website.
+See our article ‘How much does it cost to have a carer?’ .
 While organisations like TrustonTap will work hard to keep the costs to you as low as possible, you are well-advised to seek professional advice if you are entering into any form of long-term commitment.

 It can be worth consulting The Society of Later Life Advisers (SOLLA) who offer an online search of accredited financial advisors with a good understanding of the financial challenges in later life.
 Independent Financial advisers are regulated by the Financial Conduct Authority (FCA) and will take responsibility for the suitability of any recommendations they make.